dr-jts/jts-versions/README.md

 # jts-versions

-Older release versions of the JTS Topology Suite
+An archive of release versions of the *JTS Topology Suite*.

 The current version of JTS can be obtained from the [LocationTech JTS Guithub repo](https://github.com/locationtech/jts)